joeblew999/pb-stack/README.md

 1. Use https://github.com/ogen-go/ogen/issues/1375#issuecomment-2766653824 as a reference as it shows the that Open API can works with SSE.

+### STEP 4 - DATASTAR WEB GUI

 - Generate the DataStar, so that developers can easily write DS Web GUI.

-Once we get into it we will see obvious pattern like:
+Once we get into it we will see obvious things to code generator like:

-1. Each PB Tables needs a real time editor:
+1. Each PB Table needs a real time editor: